-Our RSE lead meets with Head of Year and Year teams on a regular basis to support team learning.
+Our RSE lead offers CPD to Heads of Year and Year teams on a regular basis to support team learning.
 We recognise that staff require support and training and an opportunity to become familiar and confident with the programme.
-We are therefore developing/considering the use of a specialist team of staff.
+We are therefore developing form tutors as a specialist team of staff as they are best placed to support students pastorally.